ChiaraAuriemma/SonART/README.md

 6. Run all the cells in notebook
 7. You will be asked to grant access to Google Drive, please authorize it.
 8. Upload an audio file through the GUI
-9. Open the file "sonArt_processing.pde" in the "sonArt_processing" folder and run it.
+9. Open the file "sonArt_processing.pde" in the "sonArt_processing" folder that you can find in "Code".
-10. Use the Play button in the GUI.
+10. Run it and use the Play button in the GUI.
 11. Enjoy!

 ----